 Since my son was born, I have responded consistently and immediately to his needs so that he feels loved and secure in this world.
 No I don’t want him to think the world revolves around him, but I do want him to know that his mother loves him with all her heart.
 He’ll never have to question that.

 Attachment Parenting is being sensitive and responsive to your child’s emotions.

 I love skin-to-skin and all the cuddling that comes with it.
-The breastfeeding, the co-sleeping, the baby-wearing.
-All of this close contact helps your baby meet their need for physical contact, affection, security and stimulation.
+This close contact helps your baby meet their need for physical contact, affection, security, and stimulation.